wayneluke/vBulletin-6/Release/release_notes/vBulletin 6.0.3.md

 # vBulletin 6.0.3 Changes and Updates

-A preview release of vBulletin 6.0.3 is available for download and testing.
+vBulletin 6.0.3 is now available for self-hosted customers. vBulletin Cloud customers will be automatically upgraded in the coming weeks.

 ## Front End Changes